mylesbrandon/CodeAgentBench-Lite/README.md

 ## Benchmark Principles

-Tasks in CodeAgentBench-Lite should be:
+Tasks in CodeAgentBench should be:

 * **Verifiable:** correctness can be determined through execution.
 * **Fair:** hidden tests correspond to written requirements.